Last updated on 2023-06-23

 4.4 Creating and Uploading Sketches

-Once the required libraries are installed in the previous step, the Mayfly Data Logger must then be programmed with a “sketch” telling it what to do before it will work as a data logger.
+Once the required libraries are installed in the previous step and the IDE has been restarted, the Mayfly Data Logger must then be programmed with a “sketch” telling it what to do before it will work as a data logger.
 The Arduino IDE allows you to write sketches and then compiles them and sends (uploads) them to the data logger board when complete.
 There are dozens of tutorials online that demonstrate how to use the IDE, often using a “blink” or similar sketch.
 A short guide to Arduino’s IDE is available on their website.
 The Mayfly board has different pin numbers for LEDs and other parts so generic Arduino board sketches may not work with the Mayfly board without certain modifications.

 Another important thing to remember is that the Mayfly board (like all Arduino boards) can only remember one sketch at a time.
 If you program it with a sketch and then later reprogram it with a new sketch, the Mayfly doesn’t remember anything from the first sketch.
 There’s also no way to “download” the existing sketch off a Mayfly board if it has already been programmed.